L’Oréal Act for Dermatology

 2.1 billion people all over the world suffer from skin disease, yet fewer than half of them have access to dermatological care.1,2

-L’Oréal Act for Dermatology is committing 20 million euros, over 5 years, to fund access to skin health worldwide via four transformative Acts.
+L’Oréal Act for Dermatology is committing 20 million euros to increase access to skin health worldwide via four transformative Acts.

-As part of the programme, the Groupe is embarking on a partnership with the WHO Foundation, to support the World Health Organization’s (WHO’s) efforts to combat common skin diseases, as well as those caused by neglected tropical diseases, and contribute to increasing awareness of the impact of skin diseases globally.
+As part of the programme, the Groupe is partnering with the WHO Foundation, to support the World Health Organization’s (WHO’s) efforts to combat common skin diseases, as well as those caused by neglected tropical diseases, and contribute to increasing awareness of the impact of skin diseases globally.

 Investing in cutting-edge research to deepen understanding of skin health, including the main barriers to skin health access, knowledge gaps for skin of color, the impact of climate change, and the profound effects of stigmatization linked to skin pathologies.